ipspace/netlab/docs/module/vlan.md

 [^NVM]: Node setting takes precedence over global VLAN setting to allow you to attach a router to a VLAN trunk without setting too many parameters.

 (module-vlan-interface)=
-## Using VLANs on Interfaces and Links
+## Use VLANs on Interfaces and Links

 To use a VLAN on a link, add **vlan** dictionary to a link or an interface on a link.
 The VLAN dictionary may contain the following attributes: